boardcentral/statuspage/content/issues/2021-05-07-the-server-move-has-started.md

 At this point we're done!
 The app will remain readonly until you get the new server (1 hour - 1 day).
 I'll leave this ticket open until DNS updates for me.

+Update: 21:16 - DNS has updated for me, closing this ticket